Infineon/optiga-trust-m-overview/docs/OPTIGA™ Trust M Solution Reference Manual.md

-  - A **Simple AC (sAC)** expression consists just of an access type tag (e.g. read, change, increment, decrement, delete), the length of the condition, and a single condition (e.g. ALW, NEV, LcsO \< 0x04 …) which must be satisfied to grand access for that access type.
+  - A **Simple AC (sAC)** expression consists just of an access type tag (e.g. read, change, increment, decrement, delete), the length of the condition, and a single condition (e.g. ALW, NEV, LcsO \< 0x04 …) which must be satisfied to grant access for that access type.

   - A **Complex AC (cAC)** expression consists of multiple simple expressions combined by && and/or || operators.
 Where …